Healthy shopping made easy.

 Fresh or frozen fruits and veggies are musts, because they’re the foundation for any healthy lifestyle.
 When possible, choose organic to reduce the risk of exposure to pesticides and chemical fertilizers.
 Find out which non-organic produce has the highest risk of chemical exposure in The Dirty Dozen.

-Keep the doctor away by snacking on them or using them in dishes like Farro Salad with Apples and Walnuts.
+Keep the doctor away by snacking on them or using them in dishes like Harvest Quinoa and Apple Salad.

 This Strawberry Banana Smoothie is perfect for breakfast, lunch, or a post-workout refresher.

-Snack on these or enjoy a meal that’s ready when you come home with Slow Cooker Lemon Basil Chicken with Carrots.
+Snack on these on their own or enjoy a meal that’s ready when you come home with One-Pan Honey Roasted Chicken and Carrots.

 Stock up on strawberries, blueberries, raspberries, boysenberries, and more!
-Treat yourself to a healthy breakfast with Oatmeal Blueberry Protein Pancakes.
+Treat yourself to a healthy breakfast with Berries and Basil Cream Cheese Toast.

 5. Dark Green Leafy Vegetables

 From kale to spinach, dark green veggies are a good foundation for building a better body.
-Try yummy Southwestern Kale Chips.
+Try our yummy Spicy Kale Salad with Chickpeas & Maple Dijon Dressing.

 6. Sweet Potatoes